patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/terminology.md

 **Show**: (v.)
 Use to describe displaying something that is hidden in the interface.
 - Opposite: Hide
 - Notes: Do not use interchangeably with *View* or *Expand*.

+**Sign up**: (v.)
+Use to describe signing up for a web account, application, service, or event.
+- Notes: *Sign up* is two words as a verb and one word as an adjective or noun.
+See *Signup*.

+**Signup**: (adj.)
+Use to describe something related to the act of signing up for a web account, application, service, or event, like a signup page.
+- Notes: The noun *Signup* can also be used to refer to a user signup submission (for example, "We need more signups for this event.").

 **View**: (v.)
 Use to describe accessing another page to see details. (n.)
 Use to represent an arrangement of data in the interface (like a list view).